HailToDodongo/tiny3d/docs/fast64Settings.md

 The address you can set has no meaning in t3d, it will be used as a arbitrary value you can later read from the material.<br>
 For a full example making use of this, see `06_offscreen`.

-The "Render Mode" will map to one of the abstract "alpha modes" in t3d (Opaque, Cutout, Transparent).<br>
+The "Render Mode" will map to one of the preset blender and z-modes.
 Other settings usually contained in the render mode can be set as usual with te RDPQ API on top.<br>
 If no value was set in the "Lower" tab, the "Draw Layer" is used instead.